Kafka

 consume_regexp: true

-# max_fetch_message_size sets the maximum amount of bytes a broker will try to send during a fetch, overriding the default 50MiB.
+# max_fetch_message_size sets the maximum number of bytes a broker will try to send during a fetch, overriding the default 50MiB.

 # Note that brokers may not obey this limit if it has records larger than this limit.